CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Unequal-Cost-Multipath.md

  ...
  ```

-### Link Bandwidth Outside a Domain
+### BGP Link Bandwidth Outside a Domain

-The link bandwidth extended community is automatically passed on with the prefix to eBGP peers.
-If you do not want to pass on the link bandwidth extended community outside of a particular domain, you can disable the advertisement of all BGP extended communities on specific peerings.
+The BGP link bandwidth extended community is automatically passed on with the prefix to eBGP peers.
+If you do not want to pass on the BGP link bandwidth extended community outside of a particular domain, you can disable the advertisement of all BGP extended communities on specific peerings.

 {{%notice note%}}

-You cannot disable just the link bandwidth extended community from being advertised to a neighbor; you either send all BGP extended communities, or none.
+You cannot disable just the BGP link bandwidth extended community from being advertised to a neighbor; you either send all BGP extended communities, or none.

 {{%/notice%}}